 Laboratory tests on blood, pleural fluid, joint fluid, or cerebrospinal fluid (CSF) are needed to confirm the diagnosis of invasive disease.

 What is the treatment for S. pneumoniae infection?

-The main treatment for invasive S. pneumoniae infections is antibiotics.
+The main treatment for invasive S. pneumoniae infection is antibiotics.

 What can be done to prevent the spread of S. pneumoniae?